Russia national rugby union team: Background and development

-The Soviet Union took time to establish itself, but by the mid-1980s was regularly beating the likes of Italy and Romania.
-The team was invited to the inaugural 1987 Rugby World Cup, but declined on political grounds, not least the continued IRB membership of apartheid South Africa.
-Following the breakup of the Soviet Union, Russian players played for the interim Commonwealth of Independent States team, which played four matches during 1991 and 1992.
+The Soviet Union national team took time to establish itself, but by the mid-1980s was regularly beating the likes of Italy and Romania.
+In 1988, the team defeated the United States by 31–16 in Moscow.
+The Soviet Union was invited to the inaugural 1987 Rugby World Cup, but declined on political grounds, not least the continued International Rugby Board (IRB) membership of apartheid South Africa.
+After the breakup of the Soviet Union, Russian players were part of the Commonwealth of Independent States team.